 You know those adorable cookie fruit pizzas you see at parties and all over Pinterest?
-Well, have I got exciting new for you dairy-free party-throwers out there!
-You see, I was putting together a fun styled shoot/party for Easter (that post is coming soon!), and I knew I wanted a show-stopping, but simple, dessert for the kids.
+Well, have I got exciting news for you dairy-free party-throwers out there!
+You see, I was putting together a fun styled shoot/party for Easter (seriously, you do not want to miss this one!), and I knew I wanted a show-stopping, but simple, dessert for the kids.
 And of course, Scarlett is allergic to milk protein, which really makes our pretty dessert options kind of limiting.
 I had a hunch that there was a way to use quick and simple store-bought ingredient to create a super simple dairy-free cookie fruit pizza recipe, so to the store I went.

 Fun fact: most refrigerated sugar cookie doughs in the cold section of your local supermarket are dairy-free.
 (Though of course, you could make your own dough; this dairy-free sugar cookie recipe is our favorite!)

 Aaaaand, most store-bought tubs of frosting are too.

 You guys: a dairy-free sugar cookie pizza could not be easier!
 And because we’re using everyday yummy store-bought ingredients that everyone already loves, your guests will never know this dessert is actually dairy-free.

 Fruit pizza recipe – a.k.a., dessert pizza – is the kind of dessert everyone will love (and be super impressed by, even though it took you all of 20 minutes to create!)
 And really, what’s not be loved?
 It’s a giant, chewy sugar cookie covered with a decadent frosting topping, and then layered with a ton of vibrant, fresh fruit.
 You get fresh fruit, rich, creamy frosting, and heavenly sugar cookie in every bite.
 The combination is glorious.

 Trust me: save this recipe for your next family gathering, kids party, or backyard barbecue.
 It will be the talk of the party!